Table of Contents Show

 15. Ship Island

 Go on a Moonlight Cruise or a Dolphin Watching Cruise, and marvel at the natural beauty of the surroundings.
-There are other cruises too that can be booked depending on what you are looking for.
+Other cruises can be booked depending on what you are looking for.
 You can even take a ferry to Ship Island instead of driving down.

 16. White Sands Lake Day Beach

-There is an aqua park with many water games, water slides, trampolines, aqua mats, and more.
+An aqua park has many water games, water slides, trampolines, and mats.
 Get your gear, find your spot on the beach, go for a barbecue grill, and have a relaxing day.

 In The End